 The first full week of November is Animal Shelter Appreciation week.
 This week is designated to recognize all of the organizations who help stray and abandoned animals.

 Many of these shelters would not be able to function without the hard work and dedication of both employees and volunteers, so this week is for them, as well.

 Animal shelters do more than just rehome pets.
-In honor of Animal Shelter Appreciation Week, here are all the ways your local animal shelter helps dogs, cats, rabbits, and a variety of other animals.
+In honor of Animal Shelter Appreciation Week, here are some of the ways your local animal shelter helps dogs, cats, rabbits, and a variety of other animals.

 1. They Provide Vaccinations

 The vaccination programs provided by animal shelters are vital, both to help sick animals and to prevent healthy ones from falling ill.

 Typically, shelters provide “core” vaccines to prevent diseases such as rabies, parvovirus, panleukopenia, and canine distemper for dogs.
 They also provide feline viral rhinotracheitis, calicivirus and panleukopenia vaccines for cats.

 If a shelter specializes in other animals, such as farm animals or exotic pets, they have core vaccines tailored to their specific needs to help keep their animals healthy and happy.